-Two identical domes were erected at the time when BiSON was built, the other destined for the ACT (Alan Cousins Telthe camera which could be synchronized to the master clock to within 0.1 ms. The same frequency (boosted by a power amplifier) was used to run the motors for the camera shutter and the tracking motion of the camera.
+The controlled 60 hertz from the time unit was also used to run the slave camera in the camera which could be synchronized to the master clock to within 0.1 ms. The same frequency (boosted by a power amplifier) was used to run the motors for the camera shutter and the tracking motion of the camera.